dalmo1991/superflexPy/doc/testing.rst

 - Usage of the Explicit Euler solver;
 - Edge cases (e.g. extreme values of parameters and states)

-Users contributing to SuperflexPy creating new elements should provide some degree of testing (i.e. reference results and code testing them against SuperflexPy results).
+Users contributing to SuperflexPy creating new elements should provide reference results and the code that tests them (including input data and model parameter values).

-Further development of the framework will possibly improve and change the testing organization.
+As the SuperflexPy framework continues to develop, additional facilities for unit-testing and integrated-testing will be employed.

 Automation
 ----------

-Any push of new code to any branch will trigger automatic testing based on the scripts contained in the folder :code:`test/unittest`.
+Any push of new code to any branch on the github repository will trigger automatic testing based on the scripts contained in the folder :code:`test/unittest`.